rubygarage/rubygarage.github.com/slides/circleci.markdown

 # Control questions

-- How to connect CircleCi to GitHub
+- How to connect CircleCi to GitHub?

 - How to set the environment?
 What is an image and what are they?
+What are the best practices for using images?

-- How to set variables?
+- How to set environment variables?
 Where can I set the variable so that it is not visible to other users?

 - What is a job?
 What can they contain?
+What are the best practices for using jobs?

+- What is step?
+What pre-defined steps do you know?
+What are the best practices for using step?

-- Why is workflow?
+- What is workflow?
 What are the pros and cons of using more than one `job` in workflow?

 - What is caching for?
-What is cached in rail applications?
+What should be cached in Rails applications?
+What are the best practices for using caching?

 - What are artifacts?
 What are they used for?